rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

             .map{ _.getHttpStringBody() }
 ```

-Now that I have a data frame of plain html pages I can count the words "xbox" and "playstation" easily right?
+Now that I have a data frame of plain HTML pages I can count the words "xbox" and "playstation" easily right?
 No it is not easy and you will read why in the following section.

 ## Counting words efficiently is hard!